RetroReversing/retroReversing/pages/gamecube/GCDevelopmentKitHardware.md

 ---
 # NPDP Development Kits
+According to leaked Nintendo internal documentation **NPDP** standard for Nintendo Pseudo Disc Pack [^14] which are a suite of development tools that used a cartridge to read/write gamecube games.
-NPDP is the name of the development cartridges for in development games, they were basically hard disk drives used as game cartridges for developers to write games to them.
+These cartridges were basically hard disk drives used as game cartridges for developers to write games to them and allowed faster load times than reading from a physical disc.

 ## NPDP cartridges (GCT-0300)
 <section class="postSection">